L-E-G/instruction-set-architecture/DESIGN.md

 ### Write back

 This stage will write back any values that were computed or found during the course of the instruction to a specified register.
+It is this reason why there are holes in some pipelines as they're being computed.
+If a later instruction is waiting for a value to be written back to a register, then that instruction will have to wait until this instruction reached this phase.

 ## Assembler